 - What are far-infrared heat panels?

-- How does far-infrared heating compare to traditional convection heating?
+- How does far-infrared compare to traditional convection heating?

 - Where can far-infrared heat panels be installed?